roukell/firstshell/README.md

-# First Shell Script Documentation
+# Shell Script Documentation

-This repo stores the first shell scripts I have learned.
+This repo stores the first few shell scripts that I have learned.
 For documentation only.